microsoft/r-server-hospital-length-of-stay/_includes/step2.md

         SELECT TOP 1000 XXXQUERY HERE

 4. Now she is ready for training the models.
 She creates and executes the script you can find in **XXXFILENAME.R**.
-XXXIF CHAMPION CHALLENGE: This step will train two different models and evaluate each.

-   The R script draws the ROC or Receiver Operating Characteristic for each prediction model.
-It shows the performance of the model in terms of true positive rate and false positive rate, when the decision threshold varies.

-    {% include auc.md %}

-    Debra will use the AUC to select the champion model to use in the next step.

 5. Finally Debra will create and execute **XXXFILENAME.R** to XXXDO SOMETHING *XXXIF NECESSARY: This step may take 10-15 minutes to complete.
 Feel free to skip it if you wish, the data already exists in the SQL database.*